innju/Heart-attack-prediction/README.md

 ![Spyder](https://img.shields.io/badge/Spyder-838485?style=for-the-badge&logo=spyder%20ide&logoColor=maroon)
 ![Anaconda](https://img.shields.io/badge/Anaconda-%2344A833.svg?style=for-the-badge&logo=anaconda&logoColor=white)

-This analysis aimed to develop an app to predict the chance of a person having heart attack.
+<br>This analysis aimed to develop an app to predict the chance of a person having heart attack.
-The python scripts are tested and run on Spyder (Python 3.8).
+<br>The python scripts are tested and run on Spyder (Python 3.8).

-DATA SOURCE:
+## DATA SOURCE:
 Original sources of the data can be found in the link below: https://www.kaggle.com/rashikrahmanpritom/heart-attack-analysis-prediction-dataset Thanks to the data contributor: Rashik Rahman

-FOLDERS UPLOADED:
+## FOLDERS UPLOADED:
 Main folder named heart_attack can be found at the repository page.
 Click to see another two folders inside it, which are data and figures.
 Data folder stored the raw data for this analysis.